FreeMasen/parsers_presentation/src/08.hand_rolled/intro.md

 ## Negatives

 $web-only$
 The biggest negative is that you are going to, at least to some extent, re-invent the wheel.
 The maintainers of the three crates I have covered are focusing their energy on building a quality base for you to build on, if you built that base yourself would it be as solid?
-The other big issue with the DIY approach is that you are going to introduce a significant amount of complexity to your solution and complexity is synonym for risk in most cases.
+The other big issue with the DIY approach is that you are going to introduce a significant amount of complexity to your solution and complexity is often a synonym for risk.

 $web-only-end$
 $slides-only$